fd/zettalm/README.md

 name the central struct the MillerLSQ struct.
 LSQ is short for least squares, the method of regression implemented here.

+Non-public enhancement: I've written an extension that allows scatter-gather fitting of models in parallel.
+This drastically reduces the fitting time for many models.
+Contact me directly if you are interested in licensing the parallelization code.

 License: MIT

 Copyright (c) 2014, Jason E. Aten, Ph.D. <j.e.aten@gmail.com>